hashicorp/consul/website/source/docs/agent/services.html.md

 node has any failing system-level check, the DNS interface will omit that node from any service query.

-The check must be of the script, HTTP, TCP or TTL type.
-If it is a script type, `args` and `interval` must be provided.
-If it is a HTTP type, `http` and `interval` must be provided.
-If it is a TCP type, `tcp` and `interval` must be provided.
-If it is a TTL type, then only `ttl` must be provided.
+There are several check types that have differing required options as [documented here](/docs/agent/checks.html).
 The check name is automatically generated as `service:<service-id>`.
 If there are multiple service checks registered, the ID will be generated as `service:<service-id>:<num>` where `<num>` is an incrementing number starting from `1`.

 -> **Note:** There is more information about [checks here](/docs/agent/checks.html).

+### DNS SRV Weights

+The `weights` field is an optional field to specify the weight of a service in DNS SRV responses.
+If this field is not specified, its default value is:
+`"weights": {"passing": 1, "warning": 1}`.
+When a service is `critical`, it is excluded from DNS responses.
+Services with warning checks are included in responses by default, but excluded if the optional param `only_passing = true` is present in agent DNS configuration or `?passing` is used via the API.

+When DNS SRV requests are made, the response will include the weights specified given the state of the service.
+This allows some instances to be given higher weight if they have more capacity, and optionally allows reducing load on services with checks in `warning` status by giving passing instances a higher weight.

 ### Enable Tag Override and Anti-Entropy